How Can Drug-Free Workplace Programs Support Employers and Employees?You are here:

 - Drug-Testing – Helps employers determine if an applicant or employee is using alcohol or drugs.
 The tests may be administered for several reasons: pre-employment, reasonable suspicion, post-accident, random, periodical, or upon return to the workplace after being in a substance use treatment program.

-More than 42% of workers report that they are less productive or distracted on the job due to substance use.
+More than 42% of workers report being less productive or distracted on the job due to substance use.

 It’s also important to note that worker productivity can also be affected by a family member’s substance use.
-About 26% of employees report substance abuse within their family and 42% say they have been less productive or distracted on the job because of it.
+About 26% of employees report substance abuse within their family.
+About 42% say they have been less productive or distracted on the job because of it.

 To reduce these high levels of lost productivity, it is crucial to adopt a drug-free workplace policy.